Shami out of Bangladesh ODIs due to shoulder injury, Umran Malik to replace him | Sports-Games

 - India

-It has been learned that Shami had suffered the injury during a training session after he returned from Australia, where the Indian team made a semifinal exit from the T20 World Cup.
-Shami could also miss the upcoming two-Test series, beginning in Chittagong on December 14.
+It has been learnt that Shami had suffered the injury during a training session after he returned from Australia, where the Indian team made a semifinal exit from the T20 World Cup.
+Shami could also miss the upcoming two-Test series, beginning in Chittagong from December 14.

 The 33-year-old Shami is an integral part of India's ODI scheme of things, going into the World Cup next year.